-We are proud to present an impressive range of talks!
-The keynotes and technical talks are given by experienced data scientists from both academia and industry.
-The program is completed by a poster session featuring promising students who want to share their latest data science projects with the audience.
+We are proud to have presented an impressive range of talks!
+The keynotes and technical talks were given by experienced data scientists from both academia and industry.
+The program was completed by a poster session featuring promising students who wanted to share their latest data science projects with the audience.

 10:00 am: Opening Remarks